Jbonez87/rust-collections/README.md

 ## Running this project

-Once `rust` is installed, run the following command in your terminal: `cargo run` and then follow the prompts.
+Once `rust` is installed, run the following commands in your terminal:

+1. `cargo build`
+2. `cargo run` and then follow the prompts.

 This will enable you to test the outputs of the project.

 ## Editing the Collections